 The intent of this class is that you specialize Ice.Application and implement the abstract run method in your derived class.
-Whatever code you would normally place in your main program goes into run instead.
+Whatever code you would normally place in Main goes into the run method instead.
 Using Ice.Application, our program looks as follows:

+''' using System;

+public class Server

+{

+class App : Ice.Application

+{

+public override int run(string[] args)

+{

+// Server code here...

+return 0;

+}

+}

+public static void Main(string[] args)

+{

+App app = new App();

+Environment.Exit(app.main(args));

+}

+}

 '''

-import sys, Ice

-class Server(Ice.Application):

-def run(self, args):

-Server code here...

-return 0

-app = Server()

-status = app.main(sys.argv)

-sys.exit(status)

-'''

-You also can call main with an optional file name or an InitializationData structure.
-If you pass a configuration file name to main, the property settings in this file are overridden by settings in a file identified by the ICE\CONFIG environment variable (if defined).
+Note that Application.main is overloaded: you can pass an optional file name or an InitializationData structure.

+If you pass a configuration file name to main, the property settings in this file are overridden by settings in a file identified by the ICE_CONFIG environment variable (if defined).
 Property settings supplied on the command line take precedence over all other settings.

-The Application.main function does the following:
+The Application.main method does the following:

-- 1. It installs an exception handler.
-If your code fails to handle an exception, Application.main prints the exception information before returning with a non-zero return value. - 2.
-It initializes (by calling Ice.initialize) and finalizes (by calling Communicator.destroy) a communicator.
+- 1. It installs an exception handler for System.
+Exception.
+If your code fails to handle an exception, Application. main prints the name of the exception and a stack trace on Console.
+Error before returning with a non-zero return value. - 2.
+It initializes (by calling Ice.Util.initialize) and finalizes (by calling Communicator.destroy) a communicator.
 You can get access to the communicator for your server by calling the static communicator accessor. - 3.
-It scans the argument list for options that are relevant to the lce run time and removes any such options.
-The argument list that is passed to your run method therefore is free of lce-related options and only contains options and arguments that are specific to your application. - 4.
-It provides the name of your application via the static appName member function.
-The return value from this call is the first element of the argument vector passed to Application.main, so you can get at this name from anywhere in your code by calling Ice.Application. appName (which is often necessary for error messages). - 5.
-It installs a signal handler that properly shuts down the communicator. - 6.
+It scans the argument vector for options that are relevant to the Ice run time and removes any such options.
+The argument vector that is passed to your run method therefore is free of Ice-related options and only contains options and arguments that are specific to your application. - 4.
+It provides the name of your application via the static appName method.
+You can get at the application name from anywhere in your code by calling Ice.Application.appName (which is usually required for error messages). - 5.
+It installs a signal handler that properly destroys the communicator. - 6.
 It installs a per-process logger if the application has not already configured one.
 The per-process logger uses the value of the Ice.

 ProgramName property as a prefix for its messages and sends its output to the standard error channel.
 An application can also specify an alt ernate logger.

-Using Ice.Application ensures that your program properly finalizes the lce run time, whether your server terminates normally or in response to an exception or signal.
+Using Ice.Application ensures that your program properly finalizes the lce run time, whether your server terminates normally or in response to an exception.
 We recommend that all your programs use this class; doing so makes your life easier.
 In addition, Ice.Application also provides features for signal handling and configuration that you do not have to implement yourself when you use this class.

-Using Ice.Application on the Client Side in Python
+Using Ice.
+Application on the Client Side in C#

 You can use Ice.Application for your clients as well: simply implement a class that derives from Ice.Application and place the client code into its run method.
-The advantage of this approach is the same as for the server side: Ice.Application ensures that the communicator is destroyed correctly even in the presence of exceptions or signals.
+The advantage of this approach is the same as for the server side: Ice.Application ensures that the communicator is destroyed correctly even in the presence of exceptions.

-Catching Signals in Python
+Catching Signals in C#